Answer These 4 Questions Before Buying a Water Truck

 Generally, water trucks are built with three different types of chassis:

-- Off-road platforms, which are often best for agricultural, construction, and some quarrying situations
+- Off-road platforms (often best for agricultural, construction, and some quarrying situations)

-- Articulate frames: these jointed chassis are more maneuverable for sharp turns and are often used in construction and mining.
+- Articulate frames (jointed chassis are more maneuverable for sharp turns and are often used in construction and mining)

 While there are some applications that require an extra large amount of water, typical water truck tank capacities are anywhere from 1,000 – 4,000 gallons.
-To help determine which capacity will best suit your needs, consider how often you’ll be using it at any given job site, how many job sites you usually service, and how often you will have access to a refill source.
+To help determine which capacity will best suit your needs, ask yourself:

-Imagine, for instance, a local landscaping crew.
-They only need to wet a few dozen acres a few times a week to keep their clients happy.
-There is a handy creek right on the property for quick refills.
-They may only need 2,000 to 4,000 gallons of capacity.
+Business #1: A small, commercial landscaping crew needs a way to irrigate a 6 dozen acres a few times a week to keep their clients happy.
+There is a water source accessible on-site, so they don’t have to go far for refilling.
+They may only need 2,000 gallons of capacity.

-On the other end of the spectrum, imagine a government subcontractor controlling the dust at a new 300,000-acre air base development.
-With a long drive back to water and huge areas to cover, they need the most tank capacity they can find in a water truck.
+Business #2: A government subcontractor controlling the dust at a new 300,000-acre air base development.
+With a long drive back to water and huge areas to cover, they need the most tank capacity they can find in a water truck – 4,000+ gallons is the way to go here.

 Ultimately, there is no one-size-fits-all answer to this question, so it’s worth thinking through and discussing with our savvy sales team.

-Which Pumping and Spraying Systems Do You Need?
+Which Pumping and Spraying Systems Do I Need?

-Now that we’ve covered your chassis, pump and spraying systems, and water truck capacity, let’s move to the final question when buying a water truck: Should you buy new or used?
+Now that we’ve covered your chassis, pump and spraying systems, and water truck capacity, let’s move to the final question when buying a water truck: buy new or used?

-Whether you are shopping for your first water truck or this is your tenth time replacing your fleet, it’s best to prepare a checklist of the pros and cons of new vs. used vehicles.
+Whether you are shopping for your first water truck – or your 10th – it’s best to prepare a checklist of the pros and cons of new vs. used vehicles.

 For larger corporate organizations, businesses looking to reduce their taxable income with vehicle depreciation, those “scaling up” with a heavy workload on the horizon, and anyone who would sell this truck in the foreseeable future, we suggest you buy a brand new water truck.